 The revision also includes the adoption of new European legislation on industrial design rights, in view of the transition towards a digital economy and the consequent spread of new kinds of designs such as graphic interfaces, holograms and augmented/virtual reality.

-A further important goal is to reduce court litigations by making new tools available: by January 2023 the new procedures for trademark invalidity and cancellation will come into force implementing European legislation, and the possibility of an Italian arbitration procedure will be considered, along the lines of the procedure already available for EU trademarks.
+A further important goal is to reduce court litigations by making new tools available: by January 2023 the new procedures for trademark invalidity and cancellation will come into force implementing European legislation, and the possibility of an Italian arbitration procedure will be considered, along the lines of the one already available for EU trademarks.